Stablecoins & Crypto Regulation

 Digital Asset Custody Best Practices

 If your platform holds digital assets on behalf of customers, your custody infrastructure is subject to regulatory scrutiny at both the state and federal level.
-Here is the minimum security standard for 2026:
+The following items represent the minimum security standard for 2026 — items are labeled as legal requirements or industry best practices:

-• Multi-Signature Authorization: Require multiple independent cryptographic keys to authorize any withdrawal above a threshold amount.
+- Legal Multi-Signature Authorization: Require multiple independent cryptographic keys to authorize any withdrawal above a threshold amount.
 No single employee or system should be able to move customer funds alone.
+(Required by most state digital asset custody frameworks and OCC guidance.)

-• Cold Storage for Long-Term Holdings: Store at least 90% of customer digital asset holdings in cold (offline) storage.
+- Legal Cold Storage for Long-Term Holdings: Store at least 90% of customer digital asset holdings in cold (offline) storage.
 Hot wallets — connected to the internet — should hold only the liquidity needed for immediate operational needs.
+(Required by most state trust charters and custodian regulations.)

 Research Your Crypto Regulatory Landscape